Kayo Dot: 2013–2018: Hubardo, Coffins on Io, and Plastic House on Base of Sky

+The band's eighth studio album, Plastic House on Base of Sky, was released on June 24, 2016.
+The album has been noted to feature an increased influence from electronic music.

+2018–present: New albums

 In September 2018, Kayo Dot signed with the German record label Prophecy Productions, also announcing work had begun on a new album.
 One year later, in September 2019, Blasphemy was released to positive reviews.
 Two music videos were created for "Blasphemy: A Prophecy" and "Turbine, Hook & Haul".
 Both were filmed and edited by Toby Driver.
 The band's tenth album, Moss Grew on the Swords and Plowshares Alike, was released by Prophecy Productions on October 29, 2021.
 It received superlative reviews and reached the German Top 100 Album Charts for the first time in the week after its release, November 5, 2021.
 A video was created for the first single, "Void in Virgo (The Nature of Sacrifice)," by musician, writer, and filmmaker Nick Jack Hudson.

+In February 2023, a 20th anniversary tour of Choirs of the Eye took place in select cities around Europe with the entire Maudlin of the Well line-up.

+Their eleventh studio album Every Rock, Every Half-Truth Under Reason was released on August 1, 2025.